 Q: After vaccination, how long does it take for the vaccine effects to be fully effective?

-A: About seven to 14 days after the second dose.
+A: 14 days after the second dose.

 Q: Do we know how long the vaccine will last?
 Will we have to be revaccinated each year like the flu shot?